openstack-archive/snap-glance/README.md

 /var/snap/glance/common/log.

 ## Managing glance

-The glance snap will drop privileges to run daemons and commands under a regular user named snap-glance.
-Additionally, permissions and ownership of files and directories in /var/snap/glance/common/ are modified to restrict access from other users.

 The glance snap has alias support that enables use of the well-known glance-manage command.
 To enable the alias, run the following prior to